-- fresh vegetables instead of pre-packaged junk foods like potato chips
+- fresh vegetables instead of prepackaged foods

-- nuts or seeds instead of cheese on your salad
+- nuts or seeds instead of cheese

 It's not too late to quit.
 When compared with current smokers, prostate cancer patients who quit smoking for more than 10 years had the same mortality risk as those who never smoked.

-Too much fat, especially in the middle of your body, is linked to increased risk of prostate cancer.
+Too much fat, especially in the middle of your body, is linked to an increased risk of prostate cancer.

 Regular exercise can help you maintain a healthy weight.
 Benefits of exercise include increased muscle mass and better metabolism.
 Try:

 Exercise doesn't have to be boring.
 Vary your routine and invite your friends to participate.
 You're more likely to workout if it's fun.

 Ask your doctor about your risk for developing prostate cancer.
 Some points to discuss include: